PietroCostaCardoso/MentoriaFlow/README.md

 ## 🇺🇸 MentoriaFlow

-A robust Full Stack application (MERN) designed for mentorship management.
+A robust Full Stack application designed for mentorship management.
 This project prioritizes **backend integrity**, featuring complex business rules, secure authentication, and a clean MVC architecture.

 ### 💡 Key Features & Business Logic
 * **Anti-Self-Scheduling:** Logic to prevent mentors from booking their own sessions.